Adib234/shopify-fall-2021/README.md

 export DATBASE_URL=...
 AWS_SERVER_PUBLIC_KEY=...
 AWS_SERVER_SECRET_KEY=...
 REGION_NAME=... # exporting environment variables to establish the connection to our database on the startup of our backend uvicorn app.main:app --reload
 ```
+Database should be in this format `postgresql://localhost/mydb`

+You can get your keys by creating a user in IAM on AWS

 Now if you go to `http://127.0.0.1:8000`, you should see `{"Hello":"Adib!"}`, (bonus : FastAPI has built-in documentation for this project, so by going to `http://127.0.0.1:8000/docs` you will see all routes, descriptions of it and can even interact with it since you can specifiy any variables or parameters )